Skip to content

 Affordances must be declared in the node’s descriptor to appear in the state tree.
 The descriptor is the source of truth for what the consumer sees.

 A handler registered separately (e.g., for routing or middleware) does not automatically create an affordance in the tree.
-If a developer registers a handler for "delete" on a node but doesn’t include "delete" in the node’s affordances, the action is callable but invisible to the consumer.
-This is intentional — it allows providers to have internal actions that aren’t exposed to AI consumers.
+If a developer registers a handler for "delete" on a node but doesn’t include "delete" in the node’s affordances, the action may still be callable while remaining invisible to the consumer.

 Affordances should be placed on the node they operate on.
 This applies at every level: